Inheritance rights of step children

 Inheritance problems faced by stepchildren

-Here’s a common scenario that we encounter on a daily basis: Parents divorce and remarry, mum or dad trusts their new spouse to “do the right thing” when they die.
-Consequently they leave their entire estate to the step-parent in their Will.
-However the surviving step-parent has a change of heart and leaves the entire estate to their own children, or out of the family altogether.
-What can the stepchild do?
+Here’s a common scenario that we encounter on a daily basis: Our client’s parents divorce, and remarry.
+Mum, or dad, names their new spouse as the beneficiary of their estate, trusting them to “do the right thing” and pass it on to our client when they die.
+However the new spouse has a change of heart, and leaves the entire estate to their own children.
+What can our client do?
 What inheritance rights do stepchildren have in this situation?

-With second and even third marriages being so prevalent these days, the number of stepchildren who feel they have been unfairly disinherited is rising.
-They are often acutely aggrieved that their biological parents’ wishes are being ignored and the inheritance intended for them is unfairly passing to someone their parents would not have wanted to benefit.
+With second and even third marriages being so prevalent these days, the number of stepchildren being unfairly disinherited is rising.
+They are often aggrieved that their biological parents’ wishes have been ignored, and the inheritance intended for them is unfairly passing to someone outside the family who their parents would not have wanted to benefit.

 What inheritance rights do stepchildren have?